-UCEED 2019 Result Today: How to check
+UCEED 2019 Result declared: How to check

 For Daily Alerts

-UCEED 2019 Result Today: How to check
+UCEED 2019 Result declared: How to check

 India

-New Delhi, Mar, 01: UCEED 2019 results will be declared today.
+New Delhi, Mar, 01: UCEED 2019 result has been declared.
 Candidates who have appeared for the exams can check their results by entering their registered id and password on its official website.

 Along with result, the scorecard would also be released, which candidates have to download.
 The score of UCEED will be valid for only one year.